-The United States All Star Federation has taken important steps to ensure the highest level of safety within our member all star organizations.
-One of these steps is the implementation of a standardized approach to background screening for any non-athlete that is age 18 or older who accompanies a team into a warm-up room at all USASF sanctioned events.
-This includes Owners, Coaches and any other volunteer or staff member associated to a program.
-Additionally, any adult athlete who are at least 21 years old as of December 31, 2020 are required to be screened before eligibility status is granted.
+The United States All Star Federation has taken important steps to ensure the highest level of safety within our All Star member organizations.
+One of these steps is the background screening for anyone age 18 years or older who accompanies a team into a warm-up or backstage area at all USASF-sanctioned events.
+This includes owners, coaches, volunteers and non-coaching staff members associated with a program.
+Additionally, adult athlete who are 21 years and older, or will be 21 as of December 31, 2020, are required to be screened before eligibility status is granted.

-The USASF Member Eligibility Screening is secondary to the Application, Screening and Background Check requirements outlined in the USASF Sexual Abuse and Prevention Policy.
-The policy, which has been accepted by all USASF Member Programs (also referred to as member clubs), outlines the following:
+The USASF member eligibility screening is secondary to the pre-employment/pre-appointment application, screening and background check requirements outlined in the USASF Sexual Abuse and Prevention Policy.
+The policy, which has been accepted by all USASF member programs (also referred to as member clubs), outlines the following:

 It is important to note that each screening serves a separate purpose: